-✓ Staff meet daily to discuss children's behaviours and agree strategies to be adopted by the whole staff team to meet the needs of the individual children.

-- Teachers, Early Years Practitioners and other adults support children to manage the problems they encounter and their emotional responses.
-This can be done by identifying and labelling the emotion and encouraging the use of strategies such as taking deep breaths to calm down or asking an adult for help. - ✓ During carpet sessions children are reminded about the expectations for behaviour while they are learning, and they are praised for following these expectations. - ✓ At playtime and free flow sessions the children are reminded about the expectations for behaviour while they are playing, and they are praised for following them.
+- ✓ Staff meet daily to discuss children's behaviours and agree strategies to be adopted by the whole staff team to meet the needs of the individual children. - Teachers, Early Years Practitioners and other adults support children to manage the problems they encounter and their emotional responses.
+This can be done by identifying and labelling the emotion and encouraging the use of strategies such as taking deep breaths to calm down or asking an adult for help. - ✓ During carpet sessions children are reminded about the expectations for behaviour while they are learning, and they are praised for following these expectations. - ✓ At playtime and free flow sessions the children are reminded about the expectations for behaviour while they are playing, and they are praised for following them. - ✓ Share positive achievements with parents/carers in person or via Class Dojo. - ✓ Award Dojo points for positive attitudes and behaviour, reaching learning goals and being kinder than you need to be. - ✓ Share work with other adults at school. - ✓ Nominate children to be recognised in Star Assembly each week.